Dungeoneer's Survival Guide: Reception

 Jim Bambra reviewed Dungeoneer's Survival Guide for White Dwarf #82, commenting that the book "deserves the attention of all 'AD&D' players – even those who prefer the freedom of the wilderness to the depths of the dungeon".
 Bambra noted that while the book covers the Underdark in detail, it is also a major expansion of the AD&D rules.
 He felt that the new proficiencies "add a whole new dimension to 'AD&D' gaming", as PCs "can now do more than just fight and cast spells".
 He also noted that, with proficiencies, characters "are able to make armour and weapons, train animals, cut gems, fight effectively in the dark, climb mountains, swim, and perform many other activities that were simply impossible before ...
 A skill system is something 'AD&D' has been lacking for a long time, and it is good to see that this one ... fits smoothly and easily into the game."
 Bambra praised author Doug Niles for creating a sourcebook that "proves that underground adventures can be a lot more than simply killing the monster and grabbing its treasure ... the underground has been transformed from a bleak and dirty dungeon to an exciting and intriguing underground fairyland".
 He adds that the suggestions on how to run underground campaigns form one of the best discussions on designing adventures, finding it relevant for any campaign, even those belonging to other game systems.
 Bambra concludes the review by stating "Dungeoneer's Survival Guide is an excellent product which opens many new and exciting opportunities to adventurers everywhere.
 Don't be put off by the title - 'DSG' contains plenty for ... even the most adamant of wilderness adventurers."

+Scott Taylor of Black Gate listed the Dungeoneer's Survival Guide as #10 on the list of "Top 10 'Orange Spine' AD&D Hardcovers By Jeff Easley, saying "[Easley] painted this one before he even came to TSR but they decided to buy it and use it for this cover."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath called this book with its myriad rules "a reaction to the contemporaneous movement to lighten rules (à la Ghostbusters, for instance), offering ever more layers of optional systems to frustrate players and slow play ...
+The rules seem expressly designed to get players to whine, "When do we get to hit things?"